nmfs-fish-tools/SSMSE/JOSS/paper.md

 Existing generalized MSE tools [e.g., openMSE, @openMSEcite; FLR’s mse R package, @a4amsecite] have been built around custom OMs developed for use in each package.
-These tools provide the benefits of a generalized MSE codebase and a wide range of built-in procedures and estimation model options.
-However, existing generalized MSE tools offer limited capacity to use existing stock assessment products created using SS3 for OM development.
+These tools provide the benefits of a generalized MSE codebase and a wide range of built-in procedures and estimation model options that are able to answer a variety of questions.
+However, existing generalized MSE tools offer limited capacity to use existing stock assessment products directly as OMs.
 These tools do support importing specifications from stock assessment model files such as SS3, but converting SS3 models to a different model format often results in some loss of model structure.
+For complex populations, loosing model structure may not represent the population well.
 Additionally, it can be time consuming for the analyst to learn a different model format.

 The primary goal of the SSMSE project was to develop a tool that can use